-Before we get to my top tips for this race, if you don't have them already, consider buying running spikes.
+Before we get to my top tips for this race, if you don’t have them already, consider buying running spikes.
 They are way lighter than regular training shoes which makes you feel that much quicker on the track.
 You can compare prices here for both men’s and women’s running spikes.

 1. In any race, you need to run run relaxed and fast.
 I know relaxed and fast might sound like opposites, but you actually run much quicker if you can relax your muscles, but still push yourself to run fast.

 Here is a video going over some of the strategies that I am sharing in this article.
 The race footage is from various high school track meets in Wisconsin.